 Share projects using built-in integration with Subversion® (SVN) or Git™, external source control tools.

 To get started with managing your files in a project:

 Try an example project to see how the tools can help you organize your work.
-See Try Simulink Project Tools with the Airframe Project.
+See Explore Simulink Project Tools with the Airframe Project.